Mets vs. Cubs MLB Betting Odds, Trends & Prediction

 Mets vs. Cubs MLB BETTING PREDICTION

 Take New York.
-The Mets are 9-2 in their last 11 games overall, are 7-1 in their last eight road matchups and are 10-2 in their last 12 league contests.
-On the other side, the Cubs are just 6-16 in their last 22 games against a league foe, are 2-6 in their last eight games against an opponent from the National League East matchups and are 2-5 in their last seven games when listed as a favorite.
+The Mets are 12-4 in their last 16 games overall, are 7-2 in their last nine road games and are 10-3 in their last 13 league matchups.
+On the other side, the Cubs are just 1-4 in their last five games played on a Sunday, are 2-5 in their last seven games when playing as the favorite and are 10-24 in their last 34 home matchups when playing on a Sunday.